Slow-Cooker Barbecue Pulled Beef

 Description

-Slow-cooker pulled beef with maple chipotle barbecue sauce is a delicious, kid-friendly weeknight dinner with only 15 minutes of prep.
+Slow-cooker barbecue pulled beef with maple chipotle BBQ sauce is a delicious, kid-friendly weeknight dinner with only 15 minutes of prep.
 Serve it on buns with coleslaw for an easy meal.

 Ingredients